BACK

 • A complete physical exam

-• Immunizations, such as the pneumococcal, meningococcal, Haemophilus influenzae, and flu vaccines
+• Immunizations, such as the pneumococcal, meningococcal, Haemophilus influenzae, flu, and COVID-19 vaccines

-• Screening blood tests, special imaging tests, and other tests to make sure you are healthy enough to have surgery
+• Blood tests, special imaging tests, and other tests to make sure you are healthy enough to have surgery

 • Transfusions to receive extra red blood cells and platelets, if you need them

-• Ask the surgeon which medicines you or your child should still take on the day of surgery.
+• Ask your surgeon which medicines you or your child should still take on the day of surgery.

 On the day of surgery: